 Douglas Rill is the Owner, Founder and Broker for "CENTURY 21 America's Choice", a full service real estate company founded in 1994.
 Douglas has over 40 Years of experience in all facets of the Real Estate Industry and in 1997 he acquired the "CENTURY 21 Academy of Learning", a Real Estate School for over 20 years.
 Douglas began giving real estate advice on Public Radio in 1978, in 1979, the show was moved to WJNO, where it became the longest running real estate show and ended in 2010.
 In 1985, Douglas became the Executive Producer of the "House Detective", a video magazine which aired on WPEC TV-12, for five consecutive years.
 Douglas served on several Boards including; The Palm Beach International Film Festival, the President of CENTURY 21 Treasure/Palm Beach Council.
 Mr. Rill holds a BBA from Florida Atlantic University in Boca Raton.
 He also holds a Realtor Emeritus designation from the National Association of Realtors.
 Douglas currently lives in Palm Beach with his wife, Angela Murray, former radio news anchor in Miami & West Palm Beach.

 Bob Sanders, one of West Palm Beach's well-known fundraisers and politically adept dealmakers is a leader in his community.
 An accountant, lawyer and businessman, he gives back to the community that has been so very good to him.
-Raosed in a Philadelphia orphanage until age 8, he learned the true value of hard work at a early age.
+Sanders, raised in a Philadelphia orphanage until age 8, learned the true meaning of hard work at a very early age.
 As a teenager, he toiled at a Philadelphia warehouse, loading and unloading pallets.
-Afterwhich, Sanders became determined to excel in school and the business world, and succeed he did.
+After this enlightening experience, Sanders became determined to excel in school and the business world, and succeed he did.
 He graduated from Temple University with degrees in accounting and law.
-After law school and a judicial clerkship with Federal District Court, Judge John W. Lord, Jr., Sanders became a named partner at a Philadelphia law firm and then Vice President and General Counsel of the Goodman Company, where he supervised real-estate developments such as the Phillips Point twin towers in West Palm Beach and the Esplanade shopping via in Palm Beach.
+This education became the foundation for his future business successes.
+After law school and a judicial clerkship with Federal District Court Judge John W. Lord, Jr., Sanders became a name partner at a Philadelphia law firm and then Vice President and General Counsel of the Goodman Company, a leading national developer, where he supervised real-estate developments such as the Phillips Point twin towers in West Palm Beach and the Esplanade shopping via in Palm Beach.
 After a period of 20 years, he retired in 1990 as the company's president.
-Sanders moved to Florida in 1982 and established a reputation as a trusted political advisor to area politicians and notables.
-Mayor Nancy Graham brought Sanders out of retirement to serve as Deputy City Attorney where he was in charge of city transactions and pivotal economic development projects.
-Once involved in city and county politics, Sanders began playing the role of key negotiator and advisor, crafting deals in West Palm Beach, on projects such as the Convention Center, the redevelopment of the West Palm Beach Auditorium and baseball stadium site, and CityPlace, a $500,000,000 development in downtown West Palm Beach.
-Sanders is a past President of the Chamber of Commerce of the Palm Beaches and past Chairman of the Downtown Development Authority where he serves as a board member.
-His involvement in his community has never been limited to strictly business deals.
-With a gracious and approachable nature and savvy problem solving skills, he has volunteered his time as a fundraiser and chairman for worthy causes such as the West Palm Beach Library Foundation, the Adam Walsh Children's Fund, the Palm Beach International Film Festival, the Epilepsy Foundation of Eastern Florida and Cities in Schools, a high school dropout prevention program.
+After relocating to Florida in 1982, Sanders established a reputation as a trusted political advisor to area politicians and notables.
+Mayor Nancy Graham brought Sanders, a past board member of the Economic Council of Palm Beach County, out of his retirement to serve as Deputy City Attorney.
+In that position, Sanders was in charge of city transactions and pivotal economic development projects.
+Now involved in city and county politics, Sanders became determined to make a marked difference in his community.
+Sanders began playing the role of key negotiator and advisor, crafting deals in West Palm Beach, including projects such as the Convention Center, the redevelopment of the West Palm Beach Auditorium and baseball stadium site, and today's CityPlace, a $500,000,000 development of 72 vacant acres in downtown West Palm Beach.
+Sanders is a past President of the Chamber of Commerce of the Palm Beaches and is the current Chairman of the Downtown Development Authority.
+However, Sanders' passionate involvement in his community has never been limited to strictly business deals.
+With his gracious and approachable nature and his savvy problem solving skills, he has volunteered his time as fundraiser and chairman for several worthy causes including the West Palm Beach Library Foundation, the Adam Walsh Children's Fund, the Palm Beach International Film Festival, the Epilepsy Foundation of Eastern Florida and Cities in Schools, a high school dropout prevention program.

 Penelope has been in television news management and documentary production for more than 20 years, beginning as a TV reporter for an NBC- affiliate and going on to supervise the launch of several award-winning nationally broadcast series on major networks including The Discovery Health Network, NBC Universal and American Public Television.
 She was responsible for hiring the staff producers & writers, creating the graphic look and working with the executive producers at the networks to finalize the series and deliver them for broadcast.
 In 2014 Penelope helped launch a national cable political news network and worked to make that network competitive with the established cable channels throughout the 2016 presidential election.
 In 2017 Penelope began PD Media, a media company focusing on educational & marketing videos and television documentaries.
 PD Media clients include major telecommunications companies and television networks.
 She and her husband live in Boca Raton and have three children.